 Imagine the following:

-Do these things and I am convinced we would see
+Do these things and I suspect you would see

 Do these things and you might also see: